 In addition to private pay systems, there is a publicly funded chemical dependency system in Benton and Franklin Counties.
-Eligibility is determined at the Benton and Franklin Counties Substance Abuse Assessment Center, co-located with the mental health Crisis Response Unit in Kennewick.
-Outreach, referral, and outpatient treatment services are provided by for-profit agencies under contract with the Benton and Franklin Counties Department of Human Services.
-Residential resources for chronic substance abusers are limited to private beds provided by the Oxford House groups.
+Eligibility is determined by one of the county contracted substance abuse agencies and/or the Benton and Franklin Counties Substance Abuse Assessment Center, co-located with the mental health Crisis Response Unit in Kennewick.
+Outreach, referral, and outpatient treatment services are provided by for-profit and non-profit agencies under contract with the Benton and Franklin Counties Department of Human Services.
+Clean and sober housing for chronic substance abusers are limited to private beds provided by the Oxford House groups.
 The Benton and Franklin Counties Detoxification Center is a 12-bed social detoxification facility located in Pasco.
-Triumph Treatment Service (Casita del Rio) has two programs under one roof (a 28 day inpatient and a six month residential) it is a local residential treatment facility for women (Kennewick), they also have a Men's Facility in Buena.
+Triumph Treatment Service (Casita del Rio) has two programs under one roof (a 28-day inpatient and a six-month residential program) it is a local residential treatment facility for women (Kennewick), they also have a Men's Facility in Buena.
 Treatment services are also available, subject to eligibility, referral, and bed availability at state licensed facilities outside Benton and Franklin counties.